Louibens/PP5-Avenue_Louise/README.md

 -   ### F07 PRODUCTS PAGE

     - Full listing of all products on separate cards.
-    - Each card displays an image of the product title, category and price
+    - Each card displays an image of the product, product title, category and price
     - Number of products displayed is shown
     - Edit and Delete links will be visible to the admin user